 Arup’s Sound Lab Brings Acoustics Into the Architectural Model

-Arup's Raj Patel discusses Sound Lab, a new technology that allows architects to make digital models of how sound will work within their buildings.
+New technology allows architects to make digital models of how sound will work within their buildings.

 It’s not such a foreign experience to stroll through a building before it’s been built.
 Architectural “fly-through’s” – digital animations, usually set to an especially unnerving brand of easy-listening techno – have become a standard means of explaining the experience of a building before the first golden shovel hits the soil.
 Architects have become quite adept at using these tools to illustrate the way a building might look, but what of the way it sounds?
 Slick animations and renderings will do little to show a symphony conductor how a the thin strains of a piccolo will reverberate in his yet-to-be constructed hall, or the way a professor’s voice will project to the last row of seats in an un-built auditorium.
 Thanks to something called ambisonics, architects and their clients are now getting a chance to hear their buildings as they’re being designed.
 Last week, Raj Patel, principal and acoustic consultant at Arup treated the crowd at Yale School of Architecture’s Sound of Architecture Symposium to a presentation on his company’s Sound Lab.
 The Sound Lab uses a battery of speakers arranged in a spherical configuration to mimic the acoustic properties of a digital architectural model.
 In real time, designers can change the shape of a hall, the material of the seats, the angle of the walls, and hear how it might affect the acoustics of the final building.
 The technology is changing the way architects and acoustic engineers design.
 I caught up with Patel to find out more: